mozilla/ActiveData/pyLibrary/README.md

 complex system configuration.
 One way to reduce the complexity is to use configuration templates that contain useful defaults, and simply overwrite the properties that need to be changed for the new configuration.
-`@use_settings` has been created to provide this templating system for Python function calls (primarily class constructors).
+`@override` has been created to provide this templating system for Python function calls (primarily class constructors).